fruit/sfCacheTaggingPlugin/README.markdown

                 $this->car = Doctrine_Core::getTable('car')->find($request->getParameter('id'));

                 # set the tags for the action cache
+                # See more about all available methods in PHPDOC of file
+                # ./plugins/sfCacheTaggingPlugin/lib/util/sfViewCacheTagManagerBridge.class.php
                 $this->setPageTags($this->car->getTags());

                 # or shorter
                 # $this->setPageTags($this->car);
               }
             }

+~/plugins/sfCacheTaggingPlugin/lib/util/sfViewCacheTagManagerBridge.class.php

   * Of cause you have to enable the cache for that action in ``config/cache.yml``: